seed-ecosystem/seed-whitepaper/protocol/queues/README.md

 `status` is either true or false and it reflects if the provided nonce was valid

-### What if multiple clients will send message with the same nonce?
+### Multiple clients may try to send a message at the same time

-We will talk about encryption later, but this is something we want to avoid, because encryption basically implies that you know the last event before encrypting the next one.
+This is something we want to avoid, because our encryption method works in a way that you must know the last event before encrypting the next one.

-So, if such occurrence happens, you just resend it.
+So, if such occurrence happens, you just resend the event.
 Here is the example:

 We start from subscribing to queue.